sujanchikkela/CMPE255_Project/paper/paper.md

 - Box plot of total customers by month
 ![box_plot_by_month](/paper/images/box_plot_by_month.jpg)
 We can infer from the above plot that the number of customers were higher during the months of April to October typically during Summer and Fall where temperatures are at high compared to Spring and Winter where temperatures are too low so we can see that there are less number of customers overall during those seasons.
 We can also observe that there are few outliers we on a particular day in february for example, more number of people registered.
-We can assume there might be few special events that has caused more users to register on that particular day.
+We can assume there might be few special events that has caused more users to register on that particular day.<br/><br/>